Jordan-Lee-Entertainment/elixire/README.md

 # Edit frontend/config.json and admin-panel/config.json
 # so they're pointing to your domain.

-# this sets up the folder structure in ./images for you.
+# This sets up the folder structure in ./images for you.
-# do not run 'cd utils/upgrade' then run the script.
+# Do not run 'cd utils/upgrade' then run the script.
 ./utils/upgrade/folder_sharding.py

-# Update frontend and admin-panel repositories
+# Update frontend and admin-panel repositories.
-# Use this makefile task to update your instance
+# Use this makefile task to update your instance.
 make update

-# Build the frontend and the admin-panel
+# Build the frontend and the admin-panel.
 make

 # Read carefully over the configuration file
-# to enable/disable instance features (like registration and webhooks)
+# to enable/disable instance features (like registration and webhooks).
 cp config.py.example config.py

-# run application, can be under pm2 or anything, really
+# Run application, also works under external process managers.
 python3.6 run.py
 ```